 There are two ways to include the application token in the request:

 app_tokenif you’re using old SODA 1.0 APIs).

 Using the header is the preferred method.

 HTTPSrequests.
 If your application token is duplicated by another developer, their requests will count against your quota.

 The following is an example of using the

 X-App-Token HTTP header to pass an application token:

 The same application token could also be passed as a URL parameter:

-Application tokens can also be used for authentication, using OAuth2.0 or HTTP Basic Authentication.
+Application tokens can also be used for authentication using OAuth 2.0.
 For more information, see the authentication section.